2023 Solar Incentives Guide for Enterprise, NV - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have heard of.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of the cost of your solar system.

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, labor, accessories and equipment — although that amount may range from 26-30%, depending on when your solar system was installed.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the amount you can claim.

-Your local Enterprise solar panel installer can give you more information about the ITC and how it applies to your situation.
+Your local Enterprise solar panel installer can give you more information about the ITC and how it might apply to your situation.

 More information about the new Inflation Reduction Act can be found here.
-Your local Enterprise solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Enterprise solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives